khannarashi/AIMLProjects/README.md

 # AIMLProjects
-Few small projeects of Artificial Intelligence and Machine Learning
+Few small projects of Artificial Intelligence and Machine Learning